TaahaNadeem/cybersecurity-portfolio/README.md

 # Taaha Nadeem – Cybersecurity Portfolio
 Showcasing Python and cybersecurity projects developed in preparation for apprenticeship applications.

-Welcome to my cybersecurity and programming portfolio.
-This repository showcases the projects, labs, and certifications I’m working on while preparing for a Cybersecurity Apprenticeship.
+Welcome!
+This portfolio showcases my Python and cybersecurity projects, labs, and certifications, highlighting the skills I’m developing for a Cybersecurity Apprenticeship.

 ---